-It should be noted that the values of minQTSizeChroma and maxBTSizeChroma in Table 1 are measured in unit of luma samples.
+The values of minQTSizeChroma and maxBTSizeChroma in Table 1 are measured in units of luma samples.
 For example, in the case of 4:2:0 video, the maximum allowed binary tree root node size for chroma component is 32×32 chroma samples when maxBTSizeChroma is set to 64×64.

-Intra prediction improvement
+Intra prediction modifications

 Intra mode coding with 67 intra prediction modes

-To capture finer edge directions presented in natural videos, the directional intra modes is extended from 33, as defined in HEVC, to 65.
-The additional directional modes are depicted as red dotted arrows in Figure 4, and the Planar and DC modes remain the same.
-These denser directional intra prediction modes apply for all block sizes and both luma and chroma intra predictions.
+To capture the arbitrary edge directions presented in natural video, the number of directional intra modes is extended from 33, as used in HEVC, to 65.
+The additional directional modes are depicted as red dotted arrows in Figure 4, and the planar and DC modes remain the same.
+These denser directional intra prediction modes apply for all block sizes and for both luma and chroma intra predictions.

-Luma Intra mode coding
+Luma intra mode coding

 Figure 4: Proposed 67 intra prediction modes

-To accommodate the increased number of directional Intra modes, an Intra mode coding method with 6 Most Probable Modes (MPMs) is used.
+To accommodate the increased number of directional intra modes, an intra mode coding method with 6 Most Probable Modes (MPMs) is used.
 Two major technical aspects are involved: 1) the derivation of 6 MPMs, and 2) entropy coding of 6 MPMs and non-MPM modes.